RenzoBenemerito/RenzoBenemerito-github.io/_posts/2020-05-31-Social-Distance-Monitoring-Utilizing-YoloV4.md

 ### Premise

 On June 1, 2020, the National Capital Region will be under General Community Quarantine from the previous Modified Enhanced Community Quarantine easing the restrictions imposed to the public.
+With this, those who are working for the industries approved by the government will be able to go back to work.
+As the number of cases in the Philippines is not showing signs of going down, I am deeply worried for those who will be exposed in public.
+For this reason, I tried to think of a system that could help in monitoring the public for their own safety.

 ![Philippine Covid-19 Cases Overtime](/images/post-6.png)
+<p class="img-credits">Covid Cases in the Philippines over Time.
+Image <a href="https://www.coronatracker.com/country/philippines/">source</a></p>

 ### AI Solution